Create an Account

 Uploaded documents are used solely to generate the validation report for the submitting user.
 They are not shared with other users or publicly distributed.

-Every new user receives three free validation reports upon registration.
+Every new user receives 15 free validation reports upon registration.

 Users may either purchase additional one-time credits or subscribe to a monthly plan.
 There is no long-term lock-in, and subscriptions can be cancelled at any time.